Back to California

 Commercial quantities

-Large amounts of waste or construction debris, typically over a certain volume like cubic yards.
+A large amount of waste or construction materials that businesses typically handle, usually over a certain volume like cubic yards.

 Misdemeanor

-A crime that is less serious than a felony but more serious than an infraction, often punishable by fines and jail time.
+A crime less serious than a felony but more serious than an infraction, often punishable by fines and jail time.

 Limits and Unknowns